FURNACEAI/pagefreezer-part-2/Readme.md

 Decided to use a threading model with recursive functions for the core processing.
 In a nutshell a thread pool manager is loaded with all of the tasks and a single func -- fetch_url() -- mapped to each thread with the URL and sleep time.

 Is this a good idea?
 Good question.
-Not on a single CPU running on a laptop.
+Certainly, not on a single CPU running on a laptop.
+Certainly not if you want don't a single point of failure.
 Is it a good idea in general?
 Possibly.
 I can't claim to be a multithreading expert.
-While I know cluster and distributed computing experts but I didn't consult them for this.
+While I know cluster and distributed computing experts, I didn't consult them for this.
+My gut says this isn't the best method of tackling this problem but given the time constraints, this was an option that could be built.

 ## Thread Pooling and futures